Scaldy/Scaldy/README.md

 I've an excellent performance in analysis and design, methodical in the entire software engineering process, especially in agile methodologies (SCRUM and KANBAN) and in recent times incorporating DEVOPS practices, I am particularly interested in the use of agile tools that help improve productivity and improve software quality.

 ## ✨ Skills
 Team working.
-Collaboration.
-Transparency.
-Order.
-Compromising.
-Responsability.
+Collaborative.
+Transparent.
+Methodic.
+Engaged.
+Responsible.

 ## 🌱 Main interests